Eye For Film >> Movies >> The Descent (2005) Film Review

 Marshall's stunning reveal of his creatures is the first time in years I have screamed out loud in a cinema - brilliant, unexpected, original and magnificently timed.
 After this, the film takes on an Aliens flavour, with the Crawler creatures reminding us of the Reapers from Blade II and Gollum.
 The surprise scatters the girls throughout the maze of caverns and then things take a different tone.
 Fans of the genre will recognise the use of camera to mask off-screen horrors and there's always the incisive fear of the dark playing well on the audience.

 The prosthetics are exceptional, especially the Crawlers and the gore effects.
-The film earns its 18 rating by cheerfully exploiting Touching The Void-style injuries, pick axes, bodily dismemberment and geysers of blood - there's another squirm-inducing Evil Dead reference, too.
+The film earns its 18 rating by cheerfully exploiting Touching The Void-style injuries, pick axes, bodily dismemberment and geysers of blood - there's several squirm-inducing Evil Dead references, too.

-The Descent is effective enough, however, and I strongly recommend it to fans of the genre and those who want the worst kind of uncompromising nightmares.Reviewed on: 08 Jul 2005
+I strongly recommend The Descent to fans of the genre and those who want the worst kind of uncompromising nightmares.Reviewed on: 08 Jul 2005